 Where to buy?

 This product was kindly sent from Banggood and you can click on the product card below to visit the product page.
 We’ve gotten the DSO150 assembled version with case that costs around $40.
-The oscilloscope is currently with a 26% discount.

 If you want to save some money, and you like soldering kits, you can get the kit version for approximately $25.